Written by Saifullah Khan | Study Abroad Freelance Consultant | Updated May 2025

 Acquire at least B1 level in German language - Prepare Your Documents

-1. Translate school certificates into German and verify it
+1. Translate school certificates into German and have them verified

 2. CV in German